vivekkandasamy/Udacity-courses/Data structures and Algorithms nanodegree/3. Basic Algorithms/Readme.md

 In this method Tries method is used to add words to a dcitionary.
 Later these dictionary of words are used to provide auto suggestions of words based on first few characters that the user enters.
 For this recursive functions are used.

 ### Time and Space complexity
-Since Trie uses for loops, the time complexity is O(n). the space complexity is also O(n), because of the recursive function.
+Since Trie uses for loops with calls for suffixes for each character, the time complexity is O(nxm), where n is the number of words and m is the number of charcters in each word.
+The space complexity is also O(n), because of the recursive function.

 ## Problem 6: Unsorted Integer Array